Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: The experimental unit information index for adaptive designs

 \section{The experimental unit information index for adaptive designs}

-In adaptive trial designs, a trial can often be stopped preliminary if the results are sufficiently compelling at an interim analysis, for example, if there is strong evidence for treatment benefit or harm \citep{Kairalla2012}.
-This means that the sample size is random and typically differs under $H_0$ and $H_1$.
-In the following, we denote a random sample size by $N$ to distinguish it from a fixed sample size $n$.
-An adaptive trial can then be characterised by the pair of the sample size $N$ at which the trial stops and the indicator $S$ of whether the results were (non)significant.
-The expected sample sizes for significant ($+$) and nonsignificant ($-$) are then then defined by the conditional expectations $\E(N_{+}) = \E(N \given S = \text{significant})$ and $\E(N_{-}) = \E(N \given S = \text{nonsignificant})$, respectively.
+In adaptive trial designs, a trial can often be stopped early if the results are sufficiently compelling at an interim analysis, for example, if there is strong evidence for treatment benefit or harm \citep{Kairalla2012}.
+This means that the sample size is now random, so we denote it by $N$ to distinguish it from a fixed sample size $n$.
+An adaptive trial {design} can then be characterised by the pair of the sample size $N$ at which the trial stops and the binary indicator $S \in \{\text{significant}, \text{nonsignificant}\}$ of whether the results were (non)significant.
+The \soutr{expected} sample sizes for significant ($+$) and nonsignificant ($-$) are then defined by the conditional random variables \soutr{conditional expectations} $N^{+} = N \given \{S = \text{significant}\}$ and $N^{-} = N \given \{S = \text{nonsignificant}\}$, respectively, {where we assume that the trial design is nonsingular, \ie both $\Pr(\{S = \text{significant}\})$ and $\Pr(\{S = \text{nonsignificant}\})$ are larger than zero.
+See Supplement \ref{app:condRandomVariable} for a rigorous mathematical definition of $N^{+}$ and $N^{-}$.

-Differences in sample sizes make it difficult to compare operating characteristics (such as power and T1E rate) of different trial designs.
-The fixed sample size definition \eqref{eq:EUII1} suggests a way to generalize the EUII to settings with random sample size:
+Differences in sample sizes make it difficult to compare operating characteristics (such as power and T1E rate) of different adaptive trial designs.
+The fixed sample size formulation \eqref{eq:logEUII} of the log EUII suggests to consider

+a random variable because $N^+$ and $N^-$ are now random.
+Taking the expectation and applying the antilog suggests a generalization of the EUII to settings with random sample size:

+Compared with definition~\eqref{eq:EUII1} for designs with fixed sample size $n$, the definition \eqref{eq:EUII_diffN} replaces $n$ with the \textit{effective sample size} $1/\E(1/N^{+})$ and $1/\E(1/N^{-})$ for significant and nonsignificant findings, respectively.
 The rationale for the generalization~\eqref{eq:EUII_diffN} is that the computation of posterior predictive odds with likelihood ratios is either based on significant (equation \eqref{eq:postOddsSig}) or nonsignificant findings (equation \eqref{eq:postOddsNotSig}).
-It is therefore natural to normalise the numerator $\mbox{LR}^+$ in \eqref{eq:EUII_diffN} with the expected sample size of significant findings $\E(N_{+})$ and the denominator with the expected sample size of nonsignificant findings $\E(N_{-})$.
+It is therefore natural to normalise the numerator $\mbox{LR}^+$ in \eqref{eq:EUII_diffN} with the {effective} sample size $1/\E(1/N^{+})$ of significant findings and the denominator $\mbox{LR}^-$ with the effective sample size $1/\E(1/N^{-})$ of nonsignificant findings.

-For designs with fixed sample size $n = \E(N_{+}) = \E(N_{-})$, this generalization reduces correctly to~\eqref{eq:EUII1}.
-Mathematically, equation \eqref{eq:EUII_diffN} can be justified by a first-order Taylor approximation of the terms